BrentDeHauwere/The-Great-Wall/readme.md

 - Unzip it locally and implement the gitlab-boilerplate to the root of your repository.

 # Dependencies

-- Redis Server (10.3.50.20)
+- Redis Server
+  - Broadcasts will always start with messagewall1.*
+  - Channels now in use:
+    - `messagewall1.wall.*.messages`

 - Node.js
-- Server needs to run command `node socket.js` to run the node server
+- Server needs to run command `node& socket.js` to run the node server, the socket.js file is found in the root directory of this project.

 # Getting Started